 |21st July 2014||one academic year, full time||Apply Now|

-All applicants must provide evidence to support the level of expertise required for a specific project brief.
-This could be in the form of a portfolio/show-reel of creative/technical work, evidence, qualification transcripts, and employer statements.
+All applicants need to provide evidence to support the level of skill required for a self-directed investigation.
+This could be in the form of a portfolio/show-reel of creative/technical work, evidence, qualification transcripts and employer statements.
 They also need to provide a statement of purpose and initial proposal outline for their investigation.

 Complete an online application and our staff will be in touch within a few days to assist you through the process.
 We will require some documentation and a portfolio to support your application and you may be required to complete an interview.
 More information can be found on the enrolment page.